 Make a List, Check it Twice

-Don’t rely only on the listings you find online.
+Put in Some Legwork Don’t rely only on the listings you find online.
 If you can, drive around to see if you can find some of those hidden gems the landlords did not place on online real estate websites.
 Sometimes, by asking around, you might score that perfect place.

 Long Ridge: A part of North Stamford, Long Ridge is a village located in an area marked as a historic district on The National Register of Historical Places.

 Shippan Point: Shippan Point is in the East Side neighborhood, and is located on a peninsula in Long Island Sound.
-The strategic placement of the area along the ocean shoreline means the residents of this exclusive community enjoy a truly spectacular view of the ocean, with water-related activities like fishing, diving, and water-skiing.
-This also an older neighborhood with many houses that were built before the 1940s. $$$$
+The strategic placement of the area along the ocean shoreline means the residents of this community enjoy a truly spectacular view of the ocean, with water-related activities like fishing, diving, and water-skiing.
+This also an older neighborhood with many houses that were built before the 1940s.

 One of the things that stands out about Stamford is the scenery, which is why it is a huge draw for sightseers coming to scope out the historic places, waterfront views, and general ambience of the city.
 Even though most of the residents own their own vehicles, a significant number still get around with public transportation, particularly, the train.
 The city bus service is provided by CT Transit, and there are six airports within a 90-minute drive of the city.